Have you ever made a resolution and then lost the motivation to continue doing something about it?

 Ultimately, you will feel physically and mentally better if you attempt to change because you have a sense of being in charge, making you a happier and more in control person.
 What do you want?
 Why?

 Think of any permanent change in habits as a journey.
-Before you start it is a good idea to see what the do some research and get a feel for the trip.
+Before you start it is a good idea to do some research and get a feel for the trip.
 How can you prepare?
+What will you need?
+What outcome do you desire?
+Are you open to an adventure?
 What are your strengths and weaknesses that you need recognize to avoid trouble on the journey?
 What do you fear?
+What old wounds, experiences or messages might stop you and need to be accounted for?
 What is your reward for moving forward?
+What is the result if you don't go on the journey?

 As you set your course, you need be aware of three challenges that have nothing to do with the actual change you want to make.